-If the complaint is about the CEO, the actions at Stage 2 will be completed by the Chair of Directors or an independent investigator.
+If the complaint is about the CEO, the actions at Stage 2 will be completed by the Chair of the Trustees or an independent investigator.

-Once the investigation has concluded, the Chair of Directors will provide a formal written response.
+Once the investigation has concluded, the Chair of the Trustees will provide a formal written response.

-If the complaint is jointly about the Chair and Vice-Chair or any individual Director, the entire Board of Directors or the majority of the Board of Directors, Stage 2 will be considered by an independent investigator appointed by the CEO.
+If the complaint is jointly about the Chair and Vice-Chair or any individual trustee, the entire Board of Trustees or the majority of the Board of Trustees, Stage 2 will be considered by an independent investigator appointed by the CEO.
 When concluding their investigation, the independent investigator will provide a formal written response.

-Complaints about the CEO, Chair of Directors, Vice-Chair of Directors and/or the Board of Directors must be made to the Trust's nominated complaints administrator, via the Trust office.
+Complaints about the CEO, Chair of the Trustees, Vice-Chair of the Trustees and/or the Board of Trustees must be made to the Trust's nominated complaints administrator, via the Trust office.
 Written complaints must be marked 'confidential' for the attention of the complaints administrator.

-Stage 3: Referral to the Complaints Committee
+5.3 Stage 3: Referral to the Complaints Committee